kunukn/react-collapse/README.md

 # CSS required

-:warning: ️You need to specify the transition property or add a class selector with style (transition) in your own stylesheet to add animation.
+:warning: ️You need to add style (transition) in your own stylesheet to add animation.
 Here is an example.

 ```scss
 .collapse-css-transition {